 Power Word Pain is another spell from XGtE that is a great choice for this build.
 If a creature fails this save while they have less than 100 HP they have disadvantage on all attack rolls, ability checks, and saving throws other than CON.
 In addition to this, their movement speed cannot be higher than 10 ft. and they must succeed a CON save before casting any spells.

-Prismatic Spray is an excellent option for wrecking havoc with an AoE.
+Prismatic Spray is an excellent option for wreaking havoc with an AoE.
 Creatures in a cone can be restrained, blinded then banished, or take some form of elemental damage.
 This is all based random effects so you won’t know what you’ll get, but each option is beneficial for your party.

 Teleport is probably one of the best utility spells in the game.
 You can teleport yourself and 8 other willing creatures to an area of your choice.
 You don’t even have to have visited this area before, you just have to know the description of the area.